If you are interested in the background of maps, prints, Medieval manuscripts or posters the following articles are of interest to you.

 Dutch traders settled from Deshima (Japan) to New Amsterdam (nowadays New York).

 In this section, we follow the VOC and WIC.
-We not only offer interesting short articles but also offer authentic artifacts for sale.
+We offer not only interesting short articles but also offer authentic artifacts for sale.

-Read more about trading companies like the Dutch VOC, WIC, Ostend company and the British East India company
+Read more about trading companies like the Dutch VOC, WIC, Ostend company, and the British East India Company.

 The Mandarin fan as an export article was mentioned in Europe as early as.
 It was during the mid-19th century that Europe was fairly flooded with export Mandarin fans.
 They were exported to Europe until the late 19th century, albeit deteriorating in quality.

 The medieval Book of Hours evolved out of the monastic cycle of prayer which divided the day into eight segments, or "hours".
 By the early fifteenth century, the format of the Book of Hours had developed to satisfy the demands of private, as opposed to communal, devotion.